solvuu/solvuu-build/README.md

 ## Design Goals
-Out motivation for this project was to stop thinking about building code, so we can focus on writing code.
+Our motivation for this project was to stop thinking about building code, so we can focus on writing code.
 Here's what we think is required for that to happen: